Members

 rothmans@umd.edu

 I am a community ecologist interested in anthropogenic impacts on ecosystem structure and function.
 I am especially passionate about environmental research with relevance for resource management, environmental justice, and policy.
-As a doctoral student, I researched the relationship between urban green space and medically important mosquito species across socioeconomic gradients in Baltimore and DC.
-Previously, as a master’s student in Penn State University’s Intercollege Graduate Degree Program in Ecology, I studied wildflower meadow restoration on surface mines.
+As a Postdoc, I am continuing the work from my dissertation, researching the relationship between urban vegetation, medically important mosquito species, and microbes across socioeconomic gradients in Baltimore and DC.
+Previously, as a Master’s student in Penn State University’s Intercollege Graduate Degree Program in Ecology, I studied wildflower meadow restoration on surface mines.
 As an undergraduate intern for the National Park Service, I investigated forest understory regeneration in Valley Forge National Historical Park in conjunction with a survey of the white-tail deer population to quantify the impact of a new deer-culling program.

 Griffin Beckley